 According to a recent research published by Policylink, an US research institute which aims ‘to advance economic and social equity’ in the nation, the majority of the American population in 2050 will be of color.
 In the report, dubbed Prosperity 2050, the authors outline how the startling increase in discrepancies between wealth and social status between demographics could pose dire

-Prepare to be amazed: That’s right, the three countries which are not using the metric system are Liberia, Myanmar and of course… the United States of America.
+Prepare to be amazed: That’s right — the three countries which are not using the metric system are Liberia, Myanmar and of course… the United States of America.
 Why is the United States so keen on preserving the imperial system?
-In short, Americans don’t hate the metric system – they hate change, just like the rest of world.
-But in an ever-connected world,
+In short, it’s not because Americans hate the metric system — it’s because they hate change, just like the rest of world.

 Well despite what many people might think, Hollywood isn’t and never was the center of the world (hopefully, it won’t be in the future either).
 But on this map (and probably, not only there) China is depicted as the center of the world, while the Americas are also sketched, Florida being represented as the “Land of Flowers”.
 It was drawn